It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 Perhaps because it was my first Jam album, All Mod Cons is my definitive Jam album.
 Yes, you can probably make the case for at least two or three others.
 And if I was in the mood, I could too.
 But you never forget your first love.
 But there might be another reason why I loved All Mod Cons – The Kinks.
 Or rather, Ray Davies.

 Remember that suitcase record player and the old singles?
 It was a dumping ground for all the 7-inch records no one in the house wanted anymore.
 The Beatles, The Stones, Walker Brothers, The Hollies and others everyone would rather forget.
 Yes, stuff like Lily The Pink and the song about the mouse with clogs on.
 But the most represented act amongst them was The Kinks.
 I can only assume my mum was a fan for at least a short time.
-I can’t imagine anyone else buying them.
+I can’t imagine anyone else in the house buying them.

 As a result, The Kinks were embedded in my brain.
 I was probably the only primary school kid who knew every word of Dead End Street.
 They were my musical ‘day one’.
 Then punk happened and those old singles were pushed aside.
 At least, in the physical sense.